 NEWS FROM THE DELAWARE DEPARTMENT OF HEALTH AND SOCIAL SERVICES

-Delawareans who seek insurance through HealthCare.gov are urged
+Delawareans who seek coverage through HealthCare.gov are urged

-to take advantage of subsidies to offset rise in premiums
+to take advantage of subsidies to offset rise in premium costs

-To help offset the cost of premiums, residents who do not have employer-sponsored health insurance or who are not eligible for public programs such as Medicaid, the Children’s Health Insurance Program or Medicare are urged to take advantage of income-based federal subsidies when they purchase a private plan through the Marketplace, which is also commonly referred to as Obamacare.
+In the face of increased cost of premiums, Delaware is making an extra effort this enrollment season to make sure residents who do not have employer-sponsored health insurance or who are not eligible for public programs such as Medicare, Medicaid, and the Children’s Health Insurance Program are aware of the federal subsidies available when they buy private plans through the Health Insurance Marketplace, also known as Obamacare.

-“Many people still don’t realize they can get financial help paying for their Marketplace coverage,” Secretary Landgraf said.
-More than 80 percent of Delawareans who have a Marketplace plan are receiving tax credits to lessen the costs of their premiums.
+“Many people still don’t realize they can get financial help paying for their Marketplace coverage,” said Rita Landgraf, secretary of the state Department of Health and Social Services.
+“This year, more than 80 percent of Delawareans who have a Marketplace plan are receiving tax credits to lessen the costs of their premiums.
+I urge anyone who needs high-quality, affordable health insurance to go to HealthCare.gov to shop for a plan, and I encourage those who are already enrolled to go back to the website, update their information and pick a plan that meets their health needs and budget.”

 • Sixty-three percent of Delawareans who now have Marketplace coverage could get 2017 coverage for a monthly premium of $100 or less after tax credits, 55 percent could get coverage for $75 or less, and 45 percent could get coverage for $50 or less.

 • Sixty-three percent of current Marketplace enrollees whose annual household incomes are between 100 percent and 250 percent of the federal poverty limit (from $11,880 to $29,700 for one person and from $24,300 to $60,750 for a family of four) are receiving financial assistance.
-Financial help is available for individuals with annual household incomes up to $47,520, and up to $97,200 for a family of four.
+Financial help is available for individuals with annual incomes up to $47,520; for a family of four the income limit is $97,200.

 • The median annual income of Marketplace enrollees in Delaware is about $25,000 for one person and $51,400 for a family of four.

-As in previous years, three insurers offer Marketplace medical plans in Delaware for 2017: Highmark Blue Cross Blue Shield of Delaware, Aetna Health, and Aetna Life Insurance Company.
-Together they offer 21 plans for individuals and 11 SHOP plans for small businesses.
-Two insurers – Delta Dental and Dominion Dental – offer a collective 15 stand-alone dental plans, 10 for individuals and five for small businesses.
+As in previous years, three insurers will offer Marketplace medical plans in Delaware for 2017: Highmark Blue Cross Blue Shield of Delaware, Aetna Health, and Aetna Life Insurance Company.
+Across the insurers, they will offer a total of 21 plans for individuals and 11 SHOP plans for small businesses.
+Two insurers – Delta Dental and Dominion Dental – will offer a collective 15 stand-alone dental plans, 10 for individuals and five for small businesses.

-All plans include essential health benefits such as coverage of pre-existing conditions, outpatient care, emergency services, hospitalization, prescription drugs, mental health and substance use disorder services, lab services, and pediatric services.
+All plans cover essential health benefits such as coverage of pre-existing conditions, outpatient care, emergency services, hospitalization, prescription drugs, mental health and substance use disorder services, lab services, and pediatric services.

 Tax credits are especially beneficial to consumers who pick the second-lowest cost silver plan, since the credits adjust to match any changes in premium.
 In a silver plan, the insurer pays about 70 percent of medical costs and the consumer pays about 30 percent, up to a maximum annual out-of-pocket cap of $6,350 for an individual and $12,700 for a family.

-In Delaware in 2017, the average monthly premium for a second-lowest cost silver plan for a 27-year-old non-tobacco user is $347 before tax credits are applied.
+In Delaware in 2017, the average monthly premium for a second-lowest cost silver plan for a 27-year-old non-tobacco user will be $347 before tax credits based on eligibility are applied.

 Consumers who pick silver plans might also qualify for additional savings through discounts on deductibles, copayments, and coinsurance.